 Only Southwest (3 crashes), Delta (2 crashes), Alaska Airlines (1 crash), and Horizon Air (1 crash) are the other airlines in the US that have been involved in air accidents.

 In the USA, JetBlue and Spirit Airlines, have never been involved in a plane crash.

 We go into more detail in the following article: What Airline Has Had the Most Crashes?

-How Many Plane Crash Deaths Are There a Year?
+Number of Plane Crash Deaths a Year

 Again, it’s more interesting to look at the data since 2010 considering the total number of passengers has almost doubled within this timeframe.